Galician vs Dutch

 Galician vs Dutch Difficulty

 The Galician vs Dutch difficulty level basically depends on the number of Galician Alphabets and Dutch Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Galician and Dutch are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Galician and Dutch, which language is harder to learn?
-Time required to learn Galician is Not Available while to learn Dutch time required is 24 weeks.
+Time required to learn Galician is 28 weeks while to learn Dutch time required is 24 weeks.